ohollmen/docker-imager/README.md

 - Does not support multi-image or service clustering features (use docker-compose for that)
 - Configure build context directory ('.' assumed for simplicity in generated commands)

-# Installing and Running CLI Utility
+## Setting up and Running CLI Utility

 Install docker-imager utility: